Electrician Apprenticeship: How to Become an Electrician

 You have a couple of different options if you’re looking to break into the electrical trade.
 To work in the state of California as an electrician—assuming you’re just starting out—you must become an apprentice or trainee with a federally or state-approved program.

-Previously we’ve talked about how to become an electrician trainee, as well as passing California’s electrician examination to become a journeyman electrician.
-However, we haven’t discussed in detail the other option for complying with California’s regulations: becoming an electrician apprentice.
+Previously we’ve talked a little about how to get your electrician trainee card, as well as passing California’s electrician examination to become a journeyman electrician.
+But in this article, we're going to put all the pieces together as to what your options are for becoming an electrician.

 Electrician apprentices start out doing very basic work.
 The assumption when you first work on a jobsite is that you don’t have much expertise, so don’t expect to be doing anything too fancy.
 You’ll likely start out digging holes or running a lot of electrical wire.